hituro/hituro-makes-macros/date-macro/README.md

     y              — Year, two digits (e.g. 01)
     year_short     — Same as 'y'
-    year_sep       — Year, all digits, with separators (useful for 5-digit years) mo             — Month, in digits (e.g. 12)
+    year_sep       — Year, all digits, with separators (useful for 5-digit years) year_mil       — The millenium part of the year (e.g. 2)
+    mo             — Month, in digits (e.g. 12)
     0mo            — Month, prefixed with 0s if less than 10
     M              — Month, full name